 We welcome applications from established consultants and senior trainees who will be within six months of completion of specialist training at the time of the Advisory Appointments Committee.

-Applicants must have completed specialist training in gastroenterology (ideally with separate hepatology CCT) and general internal medicine) and have entered on the GMC Specialist Register prior to taking up the appointment.
+Applicants must have completed specialist training in gastroenterology and general internal medicine) and have entered on the GMC Specialist Register prior to taking up the appointment.

 "We are committed to flexible working arrangements, including job sharing."

 Introduction